 It is recommended not to add large groups.
 Partly because users tend to think someone else will review if there are many responsible reviewers, and partly because many notifications will be sent out, which may annoy users.
 There is a setting in the web.config file which triggers a validation warning when you add a group with members exceeding this setting, and it also limits the amount of notifications sent to the users in the group.
 If it is set to 100, only 100 users will get email notifications even if the group contains 150 users.
-See Configuring the CMS user interface in the CMS Developer Guide on Episerver World.
+See Configuring the CMS user interface in the CMS Developer Guide on <a href="Episerver World.

 - 3. If you added an individual reviewer, add at least one more reviewer to the step.
 You should have at least two reviewers in each step, in case one of the reviewers is unable to review and approve. - 4.
 Optional: Click Untitled Step to rename the step to something more descriptive, for example Product marketing or ISO compliance review. - 5.
-Optional: To add more steps to the approval sequence, click the add button: ••.
-You can rearrange the steps by drag and drop. - 6.
-Optional: To require a reviewer to enter a reason for approving or declining the content, select the Approve or Decline (or both) check boxes under Require comment on. - 7.
-Optional: Select Prevent users from approving their own changes if the user who sends a review request should not be allowed to approve the changes even if the review requester is one of the appointed reviewers. - 8.
+Optional: To add more steps to the approval sequence, click the add button: You can rearrange the steps by drag and drop.

+- 6. Optional: To require a review requester to enter a comment on the review request, select the Require comment when sending for review check box. - 7.
+Optional: To require a reviewer to enter a reason for approving or declining the content, select the Require comment on Approve or Require comment on Decline (or both). - 8.
+Optional: Select Prevent users from approving their own changes if the user who sends a review request should not be allowed to approve the changes even if the review requester is one of the appointed reviewers. - 9.
 Click Save.